IU Little 500 Weekend

 - (812) 855-9152

-Made famous in the classic 70's bicycling movie Breaking Away, the Little 500 Bicycle Race has been called the greatest collegiate weekend in the country, and it's certainly one of Indiana University's most loved traditions.
-If you love bicycling, you'll want to experience this spectacle on wheels at least once!
+If you love bicycling, you'll want to experience this spectacle on wheels at least once in your lifetime.
 Join the more than 25,000 fans that flock to Bloomington each April to be a part of this storied tradition.

-The Little 500 began in 1951 as a way to raise scholarship money for students working their way through college.
-Since that first race, the Indiana University Student Foundation, which sponsors the event, has given away more than $1 million to deserving undergrad students.
-The Little 500 race is held each year in mid-April - see the Calendar of Events for this year's dates.
+The Little 500 began in 1951 by Howdy Wilcox, Jr. as a way to raise scholarship money for students working their way through college.
+Since that first race, the Indiana University Student Foundation, which sponsors the event, has given away more than $1 million to deserving undergraduate students.
+Learn more about the race's history here.